Vulpes19/Born2beroot/README.md

 # Born2beroot
 A 1337 (42 Network) project about system administration and network.

+### Some important informations you need to know before evaluations.

 ## What is a Virtual Machine ?
 And how does it work ?
 https://www.redhat.com/en/topics/virtualization/what-is-a-virtual-machine